tesla-is/Handwritten-Signature-Detection-in-Medical-Charts/README.md

 Detect and localize handwritten/ink signatures in PDF documents using a YOLOv8 model.
 This project converts each PDF page to an image, enhances contrast, runs a trained signature detector, saves annotated pages for all detections, and generates **structured analytics** at both the PDF level and the page level.

-> **Who is this for?** Data/ML engineers, RPA and operations teams, audit/compliance analysts, and anyone needing automated signature presence checks at scale.

 ---

 ## ✨ Highlights